ariary/kube-podpreemption-DoS/README.md

 ***(❓) Could we block pod scheduling by running higher priority pod ?***

 > Yes !
 With the same mechanism.
-If we have a running higher-priority pod that is just under a  specific resource limit use that would exhaust the resource supply, all lower-priority pods won't be scheduled till the resource supply is not sufficient [see](https://kubernetes.io/docs/concepts/scheduling-eviction/_print/#effect-of-pod-priority-on-scheduling-order)
+If we have a running higher-priority pod that a specif resource supply is exhausted, all lower-priority pods won't be scheduled till the resource supply is not sufficient [see](https://kubernetes.io/docs/concepts/scheduling-eviction/_print/#effect-of-pod-priority-on-scheduling-order)

 ***(❓) Is this attack is inter-namespace feasable ?***

 > Yes !
+Higher-priority pod can evict pod of another namespace

 ***(❓) To trigger Out-of-Resource state, we need to exhaust the resource supply of the cluster ?***

 > No, we need to exhaust the supply of a specific node ([see](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/#specify-a-cpu-request-that-is-too-big-for-your-nodes)), **BUT** if the cluster resource supply isn't exhausted and you don't specify the node you want to exhaust, the malicious Pod will be scheduled on a node with adequat supply w/o evicting any pod.

-***(❓) Does the Preemption occur if the cluster is out of resource ONLY FOR the "evictor pod authorized scheluding zone"?***

-> *For example*, if an attacker can't deploy pod on control-plane nodes ("evictor pod authorized scheluding zone" = data-plane nodes).
-Data-plane nodes don't have any sufficient resource to schedule the evictor pod **BUT** control-plane nodes have.
-Does the cluster will evict pods or not to schedule the evictor pod ?
->
-> Yes!
+This imply that an attacker can **voluntary restrict the zone to deploy higher-priority malicious pods to a single node to trigger the premption process.** Indeed, it is easier to stuff a single node than a whole cluster.

-> This imply that an attacker can **voluntary restrict its "evictor pod authorized scheluding zone" to ease preemption triggering**.
-(However, preempted pods would be rescheduled out of the "evictor pod authorized scheluding zone" if they have the right)
+However, preempted pods would be rescheduled on other node if they have the right.

 ***(❓) Can we change `priorityClass` of pods?*** without having right to directly modify them